 Now that you know how to install plugins, the next question is: what plugins should you actually install?

-And if you can’t find a plugin that does what you need — build one.
+And if you can’t find a plugin that does what you need, build one.
 It’s more approachable than it sounds.
 A plugin is just a directory with a manifest and some Markdown files for commands or agents.
+This growing layer of installable extensions is part of why Claude Code’s ecosystem is starting to look like WordPress for developer tooling — a free core with a surrounding economy built by independent developers.

 Coming up: a step-by-step guide to building your first Claude Code plugin from scratch.